The Best Blueberry Muffins with a crunchy top and a sweet, moist, tender crumb.

 - 1 1/2 cups blueberries - fresh or frozen*

-Use oil or baking spray to grease a 12 cup muffin pan.
+- Use oil or baking spray to grease a 12 cup muffin pan.
 Alternatively, use paper liners.
+If you want them to peel off easily, you can spray the liners.

-In a large bowl, whisk the 2 cups of flour, sugar, baking powder, and salt combining well.
+- In a large bowl, whisk the 2 cups of flour, cornstarch, sugar, baking powder, and salt combining well.

-In a measuring cup, measure out cream, then add in eggs and extract and whisk with fork.
+- In a 2 cup measure, add cream, oil, eggs and extract then whisk with fork.